pydantic/pydantic/docs/concepts/experimental.md

 ## Pipeline API

-Pydantic v2.8.0 introduced an experimental "pipeline" API that allows composing parsing, constraints and transformations in a more type-safe manner than existing APIs.
+Pydantic v2.8.0 introduced an experimental "pipeline" API that allows composing of parsing (validation), constraints and transformations in a more type-safe manner than existing APIs.
 This API is subject to change or removal, we are looking for feedback and suggestions before making it a permanent part of Pydantic.

 ??? api "API Documentation"
     [`pydantic.experimental.pipeline`][pydantic.experimental.pipeline]<br>

+Generally, the pipeline API is used to define a sequence of steps to apply to incoming data during validation.
+The pipeline API is designed to be more type-safe and composable than the existing Pydantic API.

+Each step in the pipeline can be:
+* A validation step that runs pydantic validation on the provided type
+* A transformation step that modifies the data
+* A constraint step that checks the data against a condition
+* A predicate step that checks the data against a condition and raises an error if it returns `False`

 ```python
 from __future__ import annotations